veracruz-project/veracruz/COMPONENTS.markdown

 trusted runtime.
 Principals provisioning secrets into the isolate/challenging the authenticity of the isolate with remote attestation use this for all communication between them and the trusted runtime.
-- Jalisco: is a TLS endpoint for use by clients, and is used to establish an encrypted and integrity-protected link between clients and the trusted runtime (see also: Session manager).
 - Sinaloa: is an untrusted "bridge"/server component executing on the delegate's machine, outside of the isolate, and which routes encrypted communication between the various principals and the isolate.